barbagroup/snake-repro/reviewers.md

 Even for steady flow, if the Reynolds number is high, the replication challenge is steep.
 For example, the AIAA Drag Prediction Workshop has been ongoing since 2001, demonstrating wide differences between results with different (yet trusted) codes.
-(We added to the manuscript a mention and citation for the AIAA effort.)
+(We added to the manuscript a mention and citation for the AIAA effort in the "Lessons learned" section.)

 We have added more discussion about the physical flow situation, mentioning that it is subject to various instabilities.
 Numerous flow situations of interest have these instabilities, and we agree with the referee that they add extra challenges to replication.